 What to know about buying a house in Missouri

-The good news for Missouri first-time home buyers is that home prices and home price inflation are lower in the state than nationwide.
-But saving for a down payment and closing costs can still feel like a challenge.
+If you are a Missouri first-time home buyer, the good news is that home prices and home price inflation are lower than the national average.
+However, saving for a down payment and closing costs can still be difficult.

 - MO home buyer overview